Hurricane Henri closes in as the Northeast braces for impact | WTOP

 New York hasn’t had a direct hit from a powerful cyclone since Superstorm Sandy wreaked havoc in 2012.
 Some of the most important repairs from that storm have been completed, but many projects designed to protect against future storms remain unfinished.

-With a top wind of 75 mph (120 kph), just above hurricane strength, Henri sped up to move north at 21 mph (38 kph) as of Saturday night.
-It was still about 180 miles (290 kilometers) south-southeast of Montauk Point on the tip of Long Island.
+With maximum sustained winds at 75 mph (120 kph), just above hurricane strength, Henri was moving north at 18 mph (30 kph) as of Sunday morning.
+It was about 65 miles (105 kilometers) south-southeast of Montauk Point on the tip of Long Island.

-Gas stations from Cape Cod to Long Island began to sell out of fuel.
+Some gas stations from Cape Cod to Long Island sold out of fuel.
 Southampton Town Supervisor Jay Schneiderman described a run on supplies like batteries and flashlights as people “are starting to wake up” as weather models showed the storm’s center would run “smack on the town of Southampton.”

 Regardless of its exact landfall, broad impacts were expected across a large swath of the Northeast, extending inland to Hartford, Connecticut, and Albany, New York, and eastward to Cape Cod, which is teeming with tens of thousands of summer tourists.

-Storm surge between 3 and 5 feet (1 to 1.5 meters) is possible from Flushing, New York, to Chatham, Massachusetts, and for parts of the North Shore and South Shore of Long Island, the hurricane center said.
+Storm surge between 3 and 5 feet (1 to 1.5 meters) was possible in much of Long Island Sound all the way to Chatham, Massachusetts, and slightly less on Long Island’s Atlantic coast, the hurricane center said.
 Flash flooding was possible in inland areas already saturated by recent rain.

 In the Hamptons, the celebrity playground on Long Island’s east end, officials warned of dangerous rip currents and flooding that’s likely to turn streets like the mansion-lined Dune Road into lagoons.